jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-27.md

 Bless me also, O my father.

-35 Your brother came with subtilty, and had taken away thy blessing.
+35 Your brother came with subtilty, and had taken away your blessing.

 36 Was it Jacob?
 He had supplanted me these 2 times: he took away my birthright; and, behold, now he hath taken away my blessing.

 Have you not reserved a blessing for me?

-37 I have made him your lord, and all his brethren have I given to him for servants; and with corn and wine have I sustained him: and what shall I do now unto thee, my son?
+37 I have made him your lord, and all his brethren have I given to him for servants; and with corn and wine have I sustained him: and what shall I do now unto you, my son?

 38 Have you but one blessing, my father?
 Bless me too, O my father.